sbslee/dokdo/README.rst

 If you use Dokdo in a published analysis, please report the program version and cite the following article:

-- JY Park, H Yoon, S Lee, et al., 2023. `Comprehensive characterization of maternal, fetal, and neonatal microbiomes supports prenatal colonization of the gastrointestinal tract <https://doi.org/10.1038/s41598-023-31049-1>`__.
-Scientific Reports.
+- JY Park, H Yoon, S Lee, et al., 2023 in *Scientific Reports*: `Comprehensive characterization of maternal, fetal, and neonatal microbiomes supports prenatal colonization of the gastrointestinal tract <https://doi.org/10.1038/s41598-023-31049-1>`__.

 Below is an incomplete list of publications which have used Dokdo: